Ebola virus epidemic in Sierra Leone: Spring 2014: Early cases

-The disease spread rapidly in the area, and the local government hospital was overwhelmed.
-At that hospital 12 nurses died despite having the world's only Lassa fever isolation ward, according to the U.N.
-The hospital proved instrumental early on, detecting the first case in the country and supporting the release of a research paper on Ebola.
-However, the growing number of cases there led to infection and loss of Sierra Leone's hemorrhagic fever expert, Doctor Khan, and the normal functioning of the hospital was disrupted because of the danger of getting infected by the disease.
+The disease spread rapidly in Kenema, and the local government hospital was overwhelmed.
+At that hospital, 12 nurses died despite having the world's only Lassa fever isolation ward, according to the U.N.
+Many health are workers were infected at the state hospital, including beloved physician and hemorrhagic fever expert, Dr. Sheik Humarr Khan, and chief nurse Mbalu Fonnie.
+Khan and his colleagues had bravely provided care to patients with this devastating illness.

-Summer 2014: Continued growth, Khan dies
+Summer 2014: Continued growth, Dr. Khan dies

 On 12 June, the country declared a state of emergency in the Kailahun District, where it announced the closure of schools, cinemas, and nightlife places; the district borders both Guinea and Liberia, and all vehicles would be subject to screening at checkpoints.
 The government declared on 11 June, that its country's borders would be closed to Guinea and Liberia; but many local people cross the borders on unofficial routes which were difficult for authorities to control.
 Seasonal rains that fall between June and August interfered with the fight against Ebola, and in some cases caused flooding in Sierra Leone.

 By 11 July 2014, the first case was reported in the capital of Sierra Leone, Freetown, however the person had traveled to the capital from another area of the country.
 By this time there were over 300 confirmed cases and 99 were confirmed to have died from Ebola.
 There was another case before the end of the month.

 On 29 July, well-known physician Sheik Umar Khan, Sierra Leone's only expert on hemorrhagic fever, died after contracting Ebola at his clinic in Kenema.
 Khan had long worked with Lassa fever, a disease that kills over 5,000 a year in Africa.
 He had expanded his clinic to accept Ebola patients.
 Sierra Leone's president, Ernest Bai Koroma, celebrated Khan as a "national hero".
 On 30 July, Sierra Leone declared a state of emergency and deployed troops to quarantine hot spots.

 In August, awareness campaigns in Freetown, Sierra Leone's capital, were delivered over the radio and through loudspeakers.
 Also in August, Sierra Leone passed a law that subjected anyone hiding someone believed to be infected to two years in jail.
 At the time the law was enacted, a top parliamentarian was critical of failures by neighboring countries to stop the outbreak.
 Also in early August Sierra Leone cancelled league football (soccer) matches.